-We charge an annual fee to all brands who agree to work with us, which includes access to our Ingredient Database, participation in our Education, Advocacy, and Outreach work, event opportunities, and networking with our range of participating stakeholders.
+We charge an annual fee to all companies who agree to work with us, which includes access to our Ingredient Database, participation in our Education, Advocacy, and Outreach work, event opportunities, and networking with our range of participating stakeholders.
 (Annual Fees are on a sliding scale and determined by a mix of things including gross revenue, number of products, company size, and countries where products are sold.)
 For screening, there is an additional per product fee.
 The screening fee covers review of ingredients, checks for likely contamination and supply chain issues, running ingredients through our Ingredient Database, as well as evaluating new ingredients for persistence, bioaccumulation, general, aquatic, and animal toxicity.
-It also covers the complete Screening Report brands receive with the data found on each ingredient reviewed.
+It also covers the complete Screening Report companies receive with the data found on each ingredient reviewed.
 For specific information on how you can work with us please contact us here.

 What is the MADE SAFE Nontoxic Certified™ process?

 MADE SAFE Nontoxic Certified™ means that a product has passed MADE SAFE certification and gone on to be lab-tested to ensure that the accessible or used parts of an item or product have been tested and found it is not toxic.
 It’s about starting with a base of safe ingredients, yet going over and above through actual lab testing of ingredients to ensure that ingredient mixtures won’t cause harm.
 This is not the standard way of doing business today – however, it’s the best way to ensure that an item, in totality, as it is sold, is nontoxic.
 We believe Nontoxic Certification is the Gold Standard of product testing and the future of product formulation.